 Authors are encouraged to submit their figure files in color.
-Illustrations should be numbered consecutively in the order in which they are cited in the text, given suitable legends and marked lightly on the back with the author's name and the top edge indicated.
+Illustrations should be numbered consecutively in the order in which they are cited in the text, given suitable legends.
 Original drawings may be submitted although high-quality glossy photographs are preferable.
 Embed figures in the manuscript text.
 The same data should not be presented in tables, figures, and text, simultaneously.

 The Journal’s Policy on Plagiarism